azist/azos/src/philosophy.md

 <td>EventTimer<br><sup>IEventTimer</sup></td>
 <td>
  Maintains and executes instances of <code>Time.Event</code> class.
 This is a process-wide scheduler.
-Many services use custom events to schedule some periodic update work, for example to dump performance staticstics into instrumentation.
+Many services use custom events to schedule some periodic update work, for example to dump performance statistics into instrumentation.
 Events are configurable, so one may script events like <code>DeleteFilesJob</code> which drops old log files.
 </td>
 </tr>